igorw/weblog/_posts/2013-12-03-stack-machines-shunting-yard.md

 1. Not to be confused with *commutativity* which defines whether the order of operands matters.

-2. See the second part of [the paper](http://www.cs.utexas.edu/~EWD/MCReps/MR35.PDF) for a description.

-3. I used the `^` symbol for exponentiation, in many languages something like `**` is used instead.
+2. I used the `^` symbol for exponentiation, in many languages something like `**` is used instead.

-4. Too bad PHP messed that one up.
+3. Too bad PHP messed that one up.

 ---